-Here's How To Tell If You & Your Partner Are Equally Invested In Your Relationship
+Here's How To Tell If You & Your SO Are Equally Invested In Your Love

 So much of a relationship is finding a middle ground for both you and your partner's wants and needs — a balance between the way you spend your time, your favorite sex positions and theirs, how often you see your friends, and so many more day-to-day choices.
 But when you start to feel like the things that matter to you are starting to take a backseat to your partner's preferences more often than not, it can be a little disheartening.
 You may start wondering if you and your partner are equally invested in your relationship, and that could send you into a rabbit-hole of overanalyzing every little thing they do.
 But before you spiral, know that understanding whether you and your SO are both equally invested your relationship is actually easier than you might think.